My husband and I are of "generous proportion", any ideas for Halloween costumes for big people? Much appreciated, thanks. =)

-I dress up as a which every year very simple just a long black dress, there's always Wizard, monk which are long gowns , capes and there is the grim reaper.
+I dress up as a witch every year.
+It's very simple, just a long black dress.
+There's always Wizard, monk which are long gowns, capes and there is the Grim Reaper.

 A bit ago the M&Ms and California Raisin costumes were out in the stores, so it's about time for them to be in the thrift stores.

 A fallen angel?
 When my daughter was going to a party I made her an angel costume out of an old white sheet.
 Dirtied it up a bit with eyebrow pencil, pinned on a few patches.

 How about wrapping yourself in aluminum foil and going as baked potatoes?
 Talk about a thrifty costume!
 Last year I bought a large brown sheet set (ultra cheap at walmart I think) and made easy costumes for my hubby and myself.
 I just cut and hemmed the sheet so it covered most of our body from shoulders to rump (cut leg holes and gather at the neck) then hung a soup ladle(or dipper) around my hubby's neck.
 You guessed it-he was a "dip***t".
 I wore the brown sheet with my angel wings and halo from last year and was "holy ***t".
 Everyone thought it was very creative and funny.

 There's a guy who goes to the local Renaissance Faire here who's of broad girth, who dresses up as Friar Tuck.
 He very much looks the part, something like that could work for your husband.
 Renaissance type costumes work well with any body type.

 Or maybe "cuddly" things, like a teddy bear or a bunny or something with lots of fur...good for chilly nights too!
 Or maybe you could go as famous people who share the same body type. my mom and dad went as Boy George and Cindi Lauper one year.
 Characters from movies or books who are the same girth are good, too, like Hagrid from Harry Potter for an example.